Fave Bars & Restaurants near Jack London Square

 More About Jack London Square

 Steeped in history, Jack London Square first came to life in the mid-1800s as the heart of Oakland’s port operations.
 Perhaps even more famously, the waterfront hub was also the stomping grounds of author Jack London, whose adventures there inspired much of his writing.
 Today, the square is a thriving destination, boasting restaurants, bars, entertainment venues, and outdoor activities.
 Best of all?
-It takes less than 15 minutes to walk to the bustling square from your apartment at Fourth Street East.
+It takes less than 15 minutes to walk to the bustling square from your new apartment at Fourth Street East.